 In recent years, there has been increased interest in the therapeutic potential of psychedelic compounds such as psilocybin for a range of mental health challenges.
-In psilocybin therapy, a dose of psilocybin is administered in conjunction with psychological support from trained therapists.
+In psilocybin treatment, a dose of psilocybin is administered in conjunction with psychological support from trained therapists.

-COMPASS Pathways, a mental health care company, is currently conducting a phase 2b clinical trial of psilocybin therapy for treatment-resistant depression, using its synthetic COMP360 psilocybin.
+COMPASS Pathways, a mental health care company, is currently conducting a phase 2b clinical trial of psilocybin treatment for treatment-resistant depression, using its synthetic COMP360 psilocybin.
 The trial is taking place in 22 sites in the US, Canada and Europe.

-Since the psychological support provided is a core element of the psilocybin therapy, there is a clear need for specially trained therapists who can provide high quality care to patients on the trial.COMP360 received Breakthrough Therapy designation by the US Food and Drugs Administration (FDA) in 2018, which is a process designed to speed up the development of drugs that potentially offer substantial improvement over current treatments.
+Since the psychological support provided is a core element of the psilocybin treatment, there is a clear need for specially trained therapists who can provide high quality care to patients on the trial.COMP360 received Breakthrough Therapy designation by the US Food and Drugs Administration (FDA) in 2018, which is a process designed to speed up the development of drugs that potentially offer substantial improvement over current treatments.

 Description of the training programme

 The therapist training programme was devised by COMPASS in consultation with leading experts in mental health and psychedelic research, using a newly developed, ‘manualised’ approach, based on current evidence-based psychotherapeutic approaches.
 This means the psychological support was provided according to specific guidelines, maximising the chances of the therapy being conducted consistently across different sites, settings, therapists and patients.
 In previous psilocybin studies, varied approaches to psychological support had made it difficult to replicate and evaluate.

 - an online learning platform, with more than 20 hours of video and training sessions

 - face-to-face group training, led by experienced therapists and trainers

 - applied clinical training, where trainees gain real-world experience from actual therapy sessions